 - Keet: Their hyperactivity gives them an extra move action once per day.

 - Killer Rabbit: Skittermander whelps are as cute as the adults, save for a secondary mouth they use to take bites out of large prey.
-It's normally all-but harmless given their diminutive size, but a swarm of whelps can skeletonize a large animal.
+It's normally all-but harmless given their diminutive size, but a swarm of whelps can skeletonize their homeworld's equivalent of a cow.

 - Nice Guy: To an almost infuriating degree.
 Those that leave Vesk-3 tend to become bureaucrats for the sole purpose of helping as many people as they can.

 - Obfuscating Stupidity: Some vesk suspect that they're intentionally obtuse in order to annoy their vesk "overlords" and maintain their autonomy while reaping the rewards of being part of the Veskarium.

 - Ridiculously Cute Critter: They're adorable little fur balls.
 They're both less and more cute as whelps, as though their faces are even cuter, they have a creepy worm-like mouth on their stomachs.